AndreaLanfranchi/EthereumStratum-2.0.0/Draft.md

   "method": "mining.bye"
 }
 ```
 The party receiving this message aknowledges the other party wants to stop the conversation and closes the socket.
 The issuer will close too.
+The explicit issuance of this notification implies the session gets abandoned so no session resuming will be possible even on server which support session-resuming.
+Client reconnecting to the same server which implements session resuming **SHOULD** expect a new session id and **MUST** re-authorize all their workers.

 ### Session Handling - Subscription
 After receiving the `mining.hello` from server, the client **MUST** advertise itself with `mining.subscribe` request, if their willing to proceed: